0jas0jas/ChatBot-Tutorial/README.md

     await message.channel.send(bot_response)

 ```
    Ta daaaaaaa!
-This is just both the code merged.
+This is just both the codes merged.
 We took the discord async function `on_message` which does something when the user messages.
 What does it do?
 It take the `message.content` which is whatever was IN that text that the user just sent on the server and puts it into the variable `bot_input`.
 After this, it asks our AI bot to generate some response and store it in the variable `bot_response`.
 Finally, we just sent this variable as a text to whatever channel was open in the discord server.
 There.
 Done.

 4. And we've done it once againnn!